-FREE school holiday activities Brisbane northside!
+Free school holiday activities Brisbane northside!
 What are they and where can you find them?
 The answer is they are everywhere but not always easy to find.
-That’s why we’ve done the heavy lifting and created this list of the BEST FREE school holiday activities Brisbane northside.
+That’s why we’ve done the heavy lifting and created this list of the best free family activities for the school holidays in Brisbane’s northside.

 Yep, that’s right!
-We’ve collated a comprehensive list of free school holiday ideas for kids that don’t cost a thing.
+We’ve collated a comprehensive list of free school holiday ideas for kids over the Easter break that don’t cost a thing.

-You can find our list of best free school holiday activities on the Southside here.
+You can find our list of the best free school holiday activities on the Southside here.

 This list of free things to do in the summer school holidays will keep the kids entertained and your holiday budget happy!